-The report is to provide information to elected Members in respect of how the Monitoring Officer carries out reviews of complaints under the Arrangements for Dealing with Complaints about elected Members under the Council Code of Conduct as approved at Council on the 25 June 2012.
-The review procedure was reviewed and altered slightly in June 2015 at Annual Council.
+The report is to provide information to Elected Members in respect of how the Monitoring Officer carries out reviews of complaints under the Arrangements for Dealing with Complaints about elected members under the council code of conduct as approved at council on the 25th June 2012.
+The review procedure was reviewed and altered slightly in 2015 with the amendments being approved at the annual council.